Mike Rotunda: American Wrestling Association (1986)

 The U.S. Express went to the AWA to wrestle at WrestleRock 86 on April 20, 1986, defeating The Fabulous Ones.
 The team did not stay long as Windham left the AWA very shortly after debuting.
 Rotunda stayed around for a few more months with little success.

-Florida Championship Wrestling (1987)
+Championship Wrestling from Florida (1987)

 Rotunda left the WWF in early 1987 and returned to Florida, where he won the NWA Florida Heavyweight Championship in March.
 There, he feuded with Sir Oliver Humperdink's "Shock Troops" stable.

 Jim Crockett Promotions / World Championship Wrestling (1987–1991)

 In late-1987, Rotunda joined the National Wrestling Alliance affiliate Jim Crockett Promotions, where he lingered at mid-card level as a face before turning heel and joining Kevin Sullivan's Varsity Club, a group of wrestlers with legitimate amateur wrestling credentials.
 Rotunda began bickering with fellow Varsity Club member Rick Steiner, a graduate of the University of Michigan, over which of the two had a superior alma mater.
 This in turn led to the two arguing over which of them was the superior wrestler.

 Rotunda won the NWA World Television Championship from Nikita Koloff in January 1988, and subsequently gave his Florida Heavyweight Championship to Steiner.
 He then began a feud with Jimmy Garvin, because Sullivan wanted Garvin's wife Precious.
 Steiner left the group and began feuding with Rotunda, the enemies trading the Television Championship before Rotunda lost it to Sting.